Walking in the Footsteps of a Prince: A Journey of Heritage and Hope

 A celebration of the Sori dynasty’s enduring influence

 Through this annual journey, the descendants of Prince Abdulrahman reclaim a story that was interrupted but never lost.
+Each step we take together strengthens our connection to our heritage and to each other.

 Looking Ahead to 2026